-Jeffery B. Cooper is a native of Savannah, GA and a lifelong member of St. Phillip AME church, the Mother Church of African Methodism in the State of Georgia.
+Jeffery B. Cooper is a native of Savannah, GA, and a lifelong member of St. Phillip Monumental AME church, the Mother Church of African Methodism in the State of Georgia.

 Rev. Cooper attended the public schools of Savannah, Georgia.
-He holds a Bachelor of Arts degree in Political Science and a Master’s degree in Public Administration from the University of Georgia in Athens, Georgia.
-He holds an M. Div. & M.A. degree in Practical Theology from Regent University School of Divinity in Virginia Beach, Virginia, and a Doctor of Ministry from Graduate Theological Seminary in South Bend, Indiana.
-Rev. Cooper holds a certificate in theology from the Interdenominational Theological Center in Atlanta, Georgia, and has done further study at the University Of Georgia School Of Law and Emory’s Candler School of Theology in Atlanta, Georgia.
+He holds a Bachelor of Arts degree in Political Science and a master’s degree in Public Administration from the University of Georgia in Athens, Georgia.
+He holds an M. Div. & M.A. degree in Practical Theology from Regent University School of Divinity in Virginia Beach, Virginia, and a Doctor of Ministry from Graduate Theological Seminary.
+Rev. Cooper holds a certificate in theology from the Interdenominational Theological Center in Atlanta, Georgia, and has done further study at the University of Georgia School of Law and Emory’s Candler School of Theology in Atlanta, Georgia.